enes395/Locrimo/README.md

 # Used
+• MVVM Design Pattern

 • CollectionView

-• TableView Xib used for UI Design
+• TableView

 • Xib used for UI Design
-• MVVM Design Pattern